corneliusdavid/hugo-pascalinia/README.md

-    tagsInArticlePreview = true  # enable tags list in the article preview card gridView = false  # show post list as a grid. goes well with discreteCards bigArticleTitle = false  # makes the title in the single article view bigger
+    tagsInArticlePreview = true  # enable tags list in the article preview card gridView = false  # show post list as a grid. goes well with discreteCards bigArticleTitle = false  # makes the title in the single article view bigger navtype = "standard"  # changes the style of the pagination, available styles are: "standard", "circles" enableShadow = false  # shows a shadow around some elements menuStyle = "standard"  # changes the style of the main site navigation menu, available styles are: "standard", "buttons"

     enableSearch = true  # enable search page searchbarEverywhere = true  # if the searchbar should be shown in every page; requires enableSearch